Frequently Asked Questions

-Accepted volunteers will be asked to complete a series of online training modules and an accompanying training deliverable followed by two online training sessions led by qualified staff members.
+Accepted volunteers will be asked to complete a series of online training modules followed by two online training sessions led by qualified staff members.
 The trainings include practical information about teaching as well as details about life at the school.
 Volunteers will also receive on the ground trainings from the Academic Administrator and the organization’s On-site Administrators, adding additional context about life on campus and providing specifics regarding teaching at Shanti Bhavan.

 Who should I ask to write my recommendation letter?

 Ideally, we would like to receive a letter from someone who can speak to the skills and abilities that would make you an effective volunteer.
 A supervisor would be the best option, but you are welcome to request a letter from anyone who might be able to highlight experiences you’ve had teaching, volunteering, or working with children.